Up to 60% off sofas & mattresses — limited‑time deals.

 Cleaning, durability, and health tradeoffs

-Choose a sofa you can maintain: clear cleaning codes, removable covers (if you will actually remove them), and abrasion/pilling info.
-Expect water-repellent finishes to wear over time, especially with repeated cleaning and use.
+Choose a sofa you can realistically maintain: clear cleaning codes, removable covers if you will actually remove them, and the durability details that matter in daily use.

 Action Summary

-• Match your spill risk to repellency-only vs barrier-required.
+• Match your spill risk to surface repellency versus barrier protection.

-• Buy layers: surface you can blot + foam barrier you can trust.
+• Buy layers: a surface you can blot plus a foam barrier you trust.

-• Audit seams, zippers, and cushion gaps before you buy.
+• Audit seams, zippers, cushion gaps, and the seat deck before you buy.

-• Choose a cleaning routine you will follow.
+• Choose a cleaning routine you will actually follow.

 • If PFAS matters to you, prioritize PFAS-free and physical barriers.